abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 **Avoid when:** Data is updated very frequently (cache invalidation becomes the bottleneck) or when you cannot tolerate any staleness.

+#### Real-World Use Cases

+- **Amazon / Flipkart product pages** - product detail objects are loaded into Redis only the first time they are viewed after a deploy or cache flush; subsequent views across millions of users hit the cache.
+- **Instagram/Facebook profile pages** - a user's profile document is fetched from the database once and cached; the app explicitly deletes the cache key whenever the user edits their profile.
+- **Auth token/public-key lookups** - API gateways fetch a signing key from an identity provider once, cache it aside, and reuse it until it is explicitly rotated and invalidated.

+#### Interview Questions and Answers

+**Q1: Why is this pattern called "lazy loading"?**
+A: Because the cache is populated only on demand - i.e. lazily, the first time a key is requested and missed - rather than being proactively filled ahead of time.
+Keys that are never read are never cached, which keeps cache usage efficient.

+**Q2: What race condition can occur if you delete the cache key before updating the database instead of after?**
+A: Another thread can read the deleted key between the delete and the DB update, miss, read the still-old value from the DB, and repopulate the cache with stale data that then persists until the next write.
+Always write to the DB first, then delete/invalidate the cache key.

+**Q3: What happens to your application if Redis becomes completely unavailable under Cache Aside?**
+A: The application degrades gracefully - every read simply falls through to the database on a cache miss, since the app already owns the fetch logic.
+Latency increases but the system stays functional, unlike Read Through where the cache layer itself may be a hard dependency.

+**Q4: How do you prevent a thundering herd when a very hot key expires?**
+A: Use a distributed mutex (e.g. Redis `SETNX`) so only one thread fetches from the database while others wait briefly and retry from cache, and/or add TTL jitter so hot keys do not all expire at the exact same instant.

 ### Read Through Strategy

 The **cache itself** handles the database fetch on a miss.
 The application only ever talks to the cache — it has no direct knowledge of the database on the read path.
 This is the key distinction from Cache Aside, where the application manages both.